 This test uses a series of X-rays and a computer to make detailed images of tissues inside the body.
 A CT scan can show enlarged lymph nodes, a swollen spleen, or pockets of infection in your organs.
 During the test, you lie still on a table as it slides through the center of the CT scanner.
 Then the scanner sends a beam of X-rays at your body.
 You may be asked to hold your breath once or more during the scan.
 You may be asked to drink a contrast dye after the first set of pictures is taken.
 This dye can help show abnormal areas in your body.
 The contrast dye will pass out of your body over the next day or so through your bowel movements.
 If you have dye through an IV in your arm, this may cause a feeling of warmth in your body for a few minutes.
 In rare cases, it can also cause hives or other allergic reactions.
 Tell the test technician if you don’t feel well during the test.

 This test uses large magnets, radio waves, and a computer to create detailed images of tissues inside the body.
 This test may be used to see if leukemia has spread to brain.
 You may be injected with a contrast dye before the scan.
 For this test, you lie still on a table as it passes through a tubelike scanner.
-More than one set of images may be taken.
-Each set may take up to 15 minutes.
 This test may last an hour or more.
 Tell the technician if you have a fear of closed-in spaces (claustrophobia).
 You can be given medicine to help you relax or make you sleepy before the test.